 - Professional References

 Here are the best resume examples that show bonus sections:

 Remember, be as specific as possible and only include information that is relevant to the job.

-Now all you need to do is write a cover letter, and you’re ready to conquer the job-hunting world!
+Now all you need to do is learn how to write a cover letter.
+Then, attach it to your resume and you’re ready to conquer the job-hunting world!

 For a respiratory therapist resume that gets more interviews: